 Strengthening the Core and the Abdominal area

 Lie on your back, and brace or tighten up your abdominal area.
-Lift your leg up at 90 degrees, with your knee coming over the hip, and then lower back down.
+Lift your leg at 90 degrees, with your knee coming over the hip, and lower back down.
+Alternate back and forth.
 Switch to the other side while still tightening the abdominal area.
-Alternate back and forth.

-I suggest going through this three times on each side; alternating while still holding that abdominal area.
+I suggest going through this three times on each side, alternating while holding that abdominal area.
 Relax after doing the repetitions.
-Keep a smooth controlled movement.
+Keep a smooth, controlled movement.
 The abdominal area should be tight the entire time, while the curve in your lower back stays the same.

 Enter in your injury or pain.
 There’s a good chance I have an article, an interview, or a video to help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.